 ● Looking at the SEO strategy of your competitors.
 This can help you to see why they are succeeding.

 ● Considering how you can improve your product, based on competitors' disadvantages.

-This competitor analysis is one of the most critical steps to take when it comes to taking actions to validate an idea.
-You also need to understand your customer base.
+This competitor analysis is the step#1 to take when it comes to the product validation plan.
+The next thing you should do is to understand your customer base.
 This is why creating proto personas can be so important.

 To create relevant and accurate proto personas, you need to:

 ● Brainstorm the information you have gathered about the goals and motivations of your customers.

 ● Discuss and visualize the data and information that you have.